 This produces increased levels of blood ketones, which provide all the energy you need for daily activities and exercise.
 Low carbs and high fat create a different source of energy resulting in healthy weight loss.

 What Is The Carnivore Diet?

-Carnivore dieters stick to a meal plan that is not that significantly different to keto, and I’ll get into those details shortly.
+Carnivore dieters stick to a meal plan that is not different to keto, and I’ll get into those details shortly.

-Some dairy like cheese and butter are allowed, but the ultimate goal is to get to meat only.
+Some dairy like cheese and butter are allowed in the carnivore diet, but the ultimate goal is to get to meat only.
 I’ll be the first to admit that it all might sound a bit crazy, but when it comes to benefits of carnivore diet plans, there are quite a few surprising effects.

-You could say, it’s keto in overdrive, and when done right, you can achieve fast and sustainable body fat reduction.
+You could say it’s keto in overdrive, and when done right, you can achieve fast and sustainable body fat reduction with the carnivore diet.